computefoundation/gnu-linux-management/README.md

 <img src='https://raw.githubusercontent.com/unixfoundation/gnu-linux/images/logo.png' width='33.5%' align='left' alt='logo.png'>
 <br><br>

-**Gnu-linux** is a resource of Unix-founded document solutions for GNU/Linux in all areas.
+This is a resource of Unix-founded document solutions for GNU/Linux in all areas.
 <br><br><br><br><br>

 # Areas

-**Gnu-linux** currently provides the following solutions in the following areas:
+This repository currently provides the following solutions in the following areas:

 ## General